mehmetozanguven/mehmetozanguven.github.io/_posts/java/2021-11-10-java-8-date-api.md

 First we should answer the "why java needs new api for dates"?

-## Reason for new date api
+## Reason(s) for new date api

 We can group the reasons into the three categories:

-- **Thread safety**: `Date` & ̀ Calender` aren't thread-safe.
+- **Thread safety**: `Date` & ̀`Calender` aren't thread-safe.
 Developers should think twice when they are dealing with concurrency problems.
 The new API avoids this issue because new classes are immutable.
 - **Difficult to understand**: Legacy APIs are hard to understand and their designs are quite poor.
 The new APIs clearly define different use cases for `Date`and `Time`
 - **Zoned Date**: In the legacy APIs, to work with time-zone logics we must have to write additional code blocks.
 The new APIs handles zoned date more clear and easy way.